anderson-aristotle/git-github/README.md

 ## Editing on GitHub

 Hey!
-See that little pencil button on the top of a page on github!?
+See that little pencil button on the top of a page on GitHub!?
 That looks to change text and will help us, right?!
 ![Edit Pencil](https://i.imgur.com/Drt2g9u.png)
 Wrong!
 DON'T EVER USE THAT!
 Regardless of how small changes are you typically